Random node reinforcement and $K$-core structure of complex networks: Theory

 \section{Theory}

-A basic question for our model is to quantitatively characterize the sizes of $K$-core and its GCC on a graph after node reinforcement.
-On uncorrelated random graphs, we can develop a mean-field theory to estimate them analytically.
-For uncorrelated random graphs, the degree distribution $P(k)$ is the main function capturing their topological property.
-A derivative degree distribution common in a percolation theory on networks is the excess degree distribution $Q(k)$, which is the probability that, following a randomly chosen link, an end node has a degree $k$.
-It can be easily found that $Q(k) = k P(k) / c$.
+The basic question for our model is to quantitatively estimate sizes of $K$-core and its GC on a graph after random node reinforcement.
+On uncorrelated random graphs, we can develop a mean-field theory to calculate them in an analytical way.